web3-storage/web3.storage/packages/client/examples/browser/README.md

 A demo using the [`web3.storage`](https://www.npmjs.com/package/web3.storage) client in the browser to pre-calculate the CID for an asset then store it on web3.storage.

+Content addressing, IPFS, Filecoin, web3.storage... it's all pretty rad!
+Here is gateway URL for the Content ID of this example, (stored via web3.storage of course!) so you can check it out in your browser! https://dweb.link/ipfs/bafybeigxve4jcuc5o5cq3sjifgw5ukzteb23xsqalzjltavk5bzn4bi3w4

 ## Getting started

 ```console